 - 3 Large Leeks, Cleaned And Sliced Thinly

 - 3 Russet Potatoes, Peeled And Diced ½"

 - 1 tablespoon Olive Oil

 - Salt And Pepper To Taste

-- In a medium heavy bottomed pot, heat butter or olive oil on medium-low until melted and then add leeks.
+- In a medium heavy bottomed pot, heat olive oil on medium-low and then add leeks.
 Saute gently until translucent but not browned.

 - Add potatoes, water and bay leaf and simmer, stirring occasionally, approximately 30-40 minutes or until potatoes are soft enough to mash easily.